rhugonnet/dem_error_study/README.md

 - The detailed steps to [estimate and model the heteroscedasticity of elevation errors](https://xdem.readthedocs.io/en/latest/advanced_examples/plot_heterosc_estimation_modelling.html#sphx-glr-advanced-examples-plot-heterosc-estimation-modelling-py),
 - The detailed steps to [estimate and model the spatial correlation of elevation errors](https://xdem.readthedocs.io/en/latest/advanced_examples/plot_variogram_estimation_modelling.html#sphx-glr-advanced-examples-plot-variogram-estimation-modelling-py),
 - The detailed steps to [standardize elevation differences to use stable terrain as a proxy](https://xdem.readthedocs.io/en/latest/advanced_examples/plot_standardization.html#sphx-glr-advanced-examples-plot-standardization-py).

+The full documentation of xDEM can be found at [https://xdem.readthedocs.io/](https://xdem.readthedocs.io/).

 ***Note at the date of 07.11.22:** xDEM is still in development (version 0.0.7), and its documentation in construction.
 Compared to version 0.0.6 used in this repository, several changes were added to xDEM late 2022,